 The city can be visited at any time of the year as it has a pleasant Mediterranean climate.
 Summer months are usually very sunny and hot, while winter months can be quite cold and rainy.
 I suggest visiting Cordoba in early spring and autumn when the temperature is perfect for outdoor activities.
 The best months to visit are April and October.

 Almost everything in Cordoba is within walking distance (except Medina Azahara).
 You can obtain a free tourist map from any tourist information centre.
-Since the old town is about 25 minutes walk from the main train station, you can take a taxi after arriving and then walk all day.
+Since the old town is about 25 minutes walk from the central train station, you can take a taxi after arriving and then walk all day.

 This Cordoba itinerary is fast-paced and fully packed, so make sure you wear comfortable shoes and clothes.
 Don't forget sun cream, sunglasses, a hat and a bottle of water (especially if you are visiting in late spring or summer).

-For this day trip in Cordoba, you are going to visit well-known landmarks such as Puerta de Almodovar, Cordoba Synagogue, Alcazar of the Christian Monarchs, and the Mosque-Cathedral Cordoba.
+For this day trip in Cordoba, you are going to visit well-known landmarks in Spain, such as Puerta de Almodovar, Cordoba Synagogue, Alcazar of the Christian Monarchs, and the Mosque-Cathedral Cordoba.
 You will also have a chance to wander through the majestic Calleja de las Flores and take photos of colourful patios of San Basilio.